EPS-QEOD Prize for Research in Laser Science and Applications

 The winner will be announced in June.
-The 2020 EPS-QEOD Prize for Research in Laser Science and Applications will be remitted during Europhoton 2020.
-The Prize Ceremony and Lecture will be highlights of the EPS Europhoton Conference on “Solid-State, Fibre and Waveguide Coherent Light Sources” to be held in Prague, Czech Republic, between 30th August and 4th September 2020.
+The 2022 EPS-QEOD Prize for Research in Laser Science and Applications will be remitted during Europhoton 2022.
+The Prize Ceremony and Lecture will be highlights of the EPS Europhoton Conference on “Solid-State, Fibre and Waveguide Coherent Light Sources” to be held in Hannover, Germany, between 28th August and 2th September 2022.

 Additional Information and Rules:

 The award will be accompanied by an engraved glass medal, certificate, and a monetary sum set at 2000 euros.

 The prize jury shall consist of eight eminent researchers selected from amongst the QEOD board and current or past members of the Programme Committee of the Europhoton Conference.
 The President of the EPS will also serve on the prize jury.
 Final confirmation of the prize award will be made by the EPS Executive Committee and no communication of the award to nominees will be made before the Executive Committee approval.